 Best Eero alternatives Android Central 2021

-Eero is one of the biggest names when it comes to consumer mesh routers, but some of the best eero router alternatives offer many of the same great features.
+Eero is one of the biggest names for consumer mesh routers, but some of the best eero router alternatives offer many of the same great features.
 The company's routers are easy to set-up, connect, and maintain, but Eero is far from the only brand in this space.
 If you know you need a mesh system and you're looking for an alternative to the Eero craze, these are your best bets.

 - So easy to use: Google Nest Wifi - Mesh WiFi System